Interbreeding between archaic and modern humans: Proportion of admixture

-On 7 May 2010, following the genome sequencing of three Vindija Neanderthals, a draft sequence of the Neanderthal genome was published and revealed that Neanderthals shared more alleles with Eurasian populations (e.g. French, Han Chinese, and Papua New Guinean) than with sub-Saharan African populations (e.g. Yoruba and San).
-According to the authors Green et al. (2010), the observed excess of genetic similarity is best explained by recent gene flow from Neanderthals to modern humans after the migration out of Africa.
+On 7 May 2010, following the genome sequencing of three Vindija Neanderthals, a draft sequence of the Neanderthal genome was published and revealed that Neanderthals shared more alleles with Eurasian populations than with sub-Saharan African populations According to the authors the observed excess of genetic similarity is best explained by recent gene flow from Neanderthals to modern humans after the migration out of Africa.
 They estimated the proportion of Neanderthal-derived ancestry to be 1–4% of the Eurasian genome.
-Prüfer et al. (2013) estimated the proportion to be 1.5–2.1% for non-Africans, Lohse and Frantz (2014) infer a higher rate of 3.4–7.3% in Eurasia.
+Durand et al. (2011) estimated 1–6% Neanderthal ancestry in non-Africans.
+Prüfer et al. (2013) estimated the proportion to be 1.5–2.1% for non-Africans.
+Lohse and Frantz (2014) infer a higher rate of 3.4–7.3% in Eurasia.
 In 2017, Prüfer et al. revised their estimate to 1.8–2.6% for non-Africans outside Oceania.

 According to a later study by Chen et al. (2020), Africans (specifically, the 1000 Genomes African populations) also have Neanderthal admixture, with this Neanderthal admixture in African individuals accounting for 17 megabases, which is 0.3% of their genome.
 According to the authors, Africans gained their Neanderthal admixture predominantly from a back-migration by peoples (modern humans carrying Neanderthal admixture) that had diverged from ancestral Europeans (postdating the split between East Asians and Europeans).
 This back-migration is proposed to have happened about 20,000 years ago.
 However, some scientists, such as geneticist David Reich, have doubts about how extensive the flow of DNA back to Africa would have been, finding the signal of Neanderthal admixture "really weak".

 Introgressed genome

+It has been found that 50% of the Neanderthal genome is present among people in India, and 41% has been found in Icelanders.

-About 20% of the Neanderthal genome has been found introgressed or assimilated in the modern human population (by analyzing East Asians and Europeans), but the figure has also been estimated at about a third.
+Previously it was found that about 20% of the Neanderthal genome was found in modern Eurasians, but the figure was also estimated at a third.
+A 2023 study found an introgression from modern humans to Neanderthals around 250,000 years ago, and estimated that roughly 6% of the Altai Neanderthal genome was inherited from modern humans.